Let $n$, $x$, $y$ and $z$ be positive integers. Fermat's Last Theorem states that there are no solutions of the following equations for $n≧3$.

 $$ab^n=(x+y)^{n-1}$$

 holds.
 Let $c$ be a positive integer.
-By the expression (3),
+Since $a$ and $x+y$ are prime to each other,

 $$b^n=(x+y)^{n-1}c$$